When you were 16 and turned the radio up full volume, you had little thought about how this might damage your health. You just enjoyed the music.

 Can Sound Make You Sick?

-While we may never know for certain what this sound was.
-It’s evident to doctors and scientists alike that certain sound can make you sick.
+In a word, yes.
+It’s evident to doctors and scientists alike that certain sounds can make you sick.
+Here’s why.

 How Loud Sound Impacts Health

 Noises can also impact cardiovascular health.
-Exposure to loud sounds can increase stress hormones, which can lead to clogged arteries, obesity, high blood pressure and more.
-This may explain the headaches and memory problems that the diplomats suffered.
+Exposure to loud sounds can increase stress hormones, which can lead to clogged arteries, obesity, high blood pressure, and more.
+This may explain the headaches and memory problems that people exposed to loud noise complain about.
 These are strongly linked to cardiovascular health.

 How Sound Frequency Impacts Health